danbev/migrate/README.md

     [standalone@localhost:9999 /] deploy --force /path/to/migrate/target/libs/migrate.ear
 The _--force_ option is specified to redeploy the application if it was already deployed.

+As an alternative method of deploying you can add another directory that the deployment scanner will scan:

+    [standalone@localhost:9999 /] /subsystem=deployment-scanner/scanner=user:add(path=/path/to/migrate/target/libs/)
+With this in place the application will be deployed automatically after building.
+If you find this annoying when playing with the app just remove the added scanner:

+    [standalone@localhost:9999 /] /subsystem=deployment-scanner/scanner=user:remove

 # Step 1: Dependency upon pre-installed module
 Now you'll get an error upon deployment which is expected as the point of the application is to show different